luke-h1/pulse/note.md

   * create queries (FE) to get username of user/users ✅
   * Review naming conventions i.e. should getPost be post, getPosts be posts etc. ✅
   * upload images via cloudinary ✅
-  * states for publishing - draft/published
+  * states for publishing - draft/published ✅
   * fix https://github.com/microsoft/TypeScript/issues/10866
     * Build and start server project in different way
   * use s3 for images
   * potentially look into boilerplate-graphql impl and decide if refactor code that way
   * decide on testing strategy
+  * Migrate away from express-apollo to @apollo/server

 FE:
   * Custom package for GQL type generation ✅